bla999ckt/blackt-codestyle/README.md

    ```bash
    code-style file.py
    ```
-   This command will apply the custom formatting to the specified file.
+   This command will apply the custom formatting to the specified file directly.

-4. **View Changes:**
-   The formatted code will be displayed side-by-side with the original code in a split editor view.

-5. **See Errors:**
-   Errors in your code format will be highlighted in red.
-The corrected format will be shown in green in the `codestyle` file.
-   As you fix each issue, the highlights will disappear, helping you improve your coding habits.

-6. **Automatic Closure:**
-   Once all formatting issues are resolved, the `codestyle` file will close automatically.

-You can save this as `README.md` or any other markdown file.
-Let me know if you'd like further adjustments!
 ### Customizing Code Style Preferences

 At the top of the `formatter.js` file, you'll find a configuration block that defines the default styles for different programming languages: